karensawrey/markdown-examples/README.md

 A few MD files to illustrate the power of Markdown.

 Created by Karen Sawrey for learning purposes.
-If you read this, have a great day.
+If you are reading this, have a great day.